martintrojer/martintrojer.github.com/_posts/2013-07-07-coreasync-and-blocking-io.md

 As you can see the threads mostly wait.
 What we are trying to achieve is to get more work out of each thread.
 In order to do this we want other work to be scheduled on the thread "while they wait".
 Thus getting more work done with fewer threads.
 <p align="center"><img src="/assets/images/asyncclj/asyncthreads.png"></p>

-When have a long-running API call, we want to "park the thread", schedule some unrelated work and resume later when the result is available.
+When we have a long-running API call, we want to "park the thread", schedule some unrelated work and resume later when the result is available.

 This will break the 1 job = 1 thread knot, thus this thread parking will allow us to scale the number of jobs way beyond any thread limit on the platform (usually around 1000 on the JVM).

 ## core.async

-core.async gives (blocking) channels and a new (unbounded) thread pool with using 'thread'.
+core.async gives (blocking) channels and a new (unbounded) thread pool when using 'thread'.
 This (in effect) is just some sugar over using java threads (or clojure futures) and BlockingQueues from java.util.concurrent.
 The main feature is [go blocks](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html) in which threads can be parked and resumed on the (potentially) blocking calls dealing with core.async's channels.

 The go blocks are run on a fix sized thread pool (2+number of cores) -- this is plenty for asynchronous workflows where we spend almost all our time waiting for callbacks and pushing / popping data on channels.